|

 Iran, or Central Asia through Afghanistan.
 In this, the Russian major, Gazprom,

+is also competing with the US giants.
 What is most ridiculous is that the cash-rich ONGC has been

 investing huge sums abroad while ignoring oil and gas production at home.
 With